pgbouncer/pgbouncer/doc/config.md

 - Each unique query is stored once in a global query cache.
 - Each client connection keeps a buffer that it uses to rewrite packets.
 This will be at most 4 times the size of `pkt_buf`.
-This limit will often not be hit though, it only happens when your prepared queries are within the 2 that size.
+This limit will often not be hit though, it only happens when the queries in your prepared statements are between 2 and 4 times the size of `ptk_buf`.

 So if you consider the following as an example scenario:
 - You have 1000 active clients